mattrussi/gitlab-com-runbooks/howto/ban-netblocks-on-haproxy.md

+---
-# Blocking individual IPs and Net Blocks on HA Proxy
+title: Blocking individual IPs and Net Blocks on HA Proxy
+tags:
+- howto
+---

 ## First and foremost